keangmemory/Windows-XP-Mini/README.md

 > Windows XP Mini is a Lite Version of Windows XP.
 >
 > It is a htmlifyed Scratch Project from Vortex101 (c) 2015 Vortex101.
->
-> The HTML and EXE version is here.
 ### To embed
 1) Insert this code to your PHP or HTML :| :
 ~~~html